C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 2. How can a user be actively involved?
 What are the actions one needs to take in order to be able to contribute?
 Note how they can access the resources and contribute as identified user
 3. Are there specific instructions one has to follow (guidelines)?
 4. How are the contributions controlled and validated?
 5. How are the contributions credited?

+Now think about how information technologies bring together networks of users and how they become a community.

 ### 1c Describing maps in the archive
 **Now it is time to get an idea of the information you find at the level of the map: this information should allow you to contextualize the creation and availability of the maps, and evaluate them as historical sources.
 The existence and the quality of systematic descriptions of archival resources, in this case maps, is the added value hidden in the mediation of the archive.
 It is an essential element for historians who rely on it to contextualize and evaluate their sources.**